larchky/Modeling_and_analyzing_customer_curn_data/README.md

 # Modeling_and_analyzing_customer_curn_data
-The data set contains a bank customer data based on churn activities which is associated with some features which are, CreditScore, Geography, Gender, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, EstimatedSalary, Exited
+The data set contains a bank customer data based on churn activities which is associated with some features which are, CreditScore, Geography, Gender, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember and EstimatedSalary.
+The data was modelled with three machine learning algorithms, logistic reggression, KNN and Decision tree.
+The notebook contain analysis on the data and modelling